The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse: Materials and Method

 The first step is to separate the multi-fragment files into single-fragment files.
 This is done by running the Python script called \verb|dicom_firstpass.py|, which automatically segments the file into individual fragments and outputs images of the segmentation with bounding boxes (see \hyperref[fig: scan8and10]{Figure} \ref{fig: scan8and10}), as well as the bounding box coordinates, as a \emph{.csv} file which can be manually edited as needed.

 The algorithm for automatically separating multiple bone fragments from a single CT scan works by first thresholding the CT image at a user-specified value in Hounsfield units (HU).
-The specific threhsold depends on the material under consideration; for bone fragments we use 2000 HU.
+The specific threshold depends on the material under consideration; for bone fragments we use 2000 HU.
 The thresholded binary images are then projected onto each 2-dimensional view of the length of the scanning bed, and the bone bounding boxes are identified by taking the largest connected components of the projected binary images and adding padding on each side.
 See \hyperref[fig: scan8and10]{Figure} \ref{fig: scan8and10} for a depiction of the computed bounding boxes for each bone for the test scan provided in GitHub.

 The automatic algorithm works very well, but there can be occasions when the automatically detected bounding boxes are incorrect.
+The user can determine this by examining the scan overview images, see Figure \ref{fig: scan8and10}, which depicts the bounding boxes over a two dimensional projection of the scanning bed.
 In this case, adjustments can be made by editing the \verb|ChopLocations.csv| file that was automatically generated by \verb|dicom_firstpass.py| prior to the next step in the processing.
-After modifying the \verb|ChopLocations.csv|, the script \verb|dicom_refine.py| will generate new bounding boxes based on the modified data in the chop locations file.
-This process can be iterated several times, if necessry, until the bounding boxes are correct.
-Again, let us emphasize that the failure cases in the method are very rare and a vast majority of the time, no refinements are needed.
+The \verb|ChopLocations.csv| file contains the $(x,y)$ pixels coordinates indicating where the bounding boxes start and stop.
+The file is initially generated by the automatic algorithm, but can be easily adjusted by the user as needed.
+After modifying the \verb|ChopLocations.csv| file, the script \verb|dicom_refine.py| will generate new bounding boxes based on the modified data in the chop locations file, which will also generate new scan overview images, which the user can view to see if the bounding boxes are correct.
+This process can be iterated several times, if necessary, until the bounding boxes are correctly specified.
+Again, let us emphasize that the failure cases in the method are very rare and, for the vast majority of the scans, no refinements are needed, although our method makes it easy to refine the bounding boxes when needed.